dougeby/IntuneDocs/intune/app-sdk-android.md

 ## Enable features that require app participation

 There are several app protection policies the SDK cannot implement on its own.
 The app can control its behavior to achieve these features by using several APIs that you can find in the following `AppPolicy` interface.
+To retrieve an `AppPolicy` instance, use
+`MAMPolicyManager.getPolicy`.

 ```java
 /**